October 15, 2018

 CFDs need lots of attention and management because of the leverage and the fact you’re always competing with your broker.
 If you make money out of the trade, the broker loses.
 If you lose, the broker gains.
-Chances are the people you’re competing against may be risk managers for big financial institutions with years of experience and advanced knowledge of financial models.
+Chances are the people you’re competing maybe against the risk managers for big financial institutions with years of experience and advanced knowledge of financial models.

 While the share market is extremely regulated, the CFD industry is less so.
 So, you need to thoroughly investigate the credibility of which provider you trade CFDs with.

-For example, CFD trading is not permitted in the largest trading market in the world, United States of America.
-Due to the Securities and Exchange Commission and legislation like the Dodd Frank Act, American citizens are barred from trading CFD stocks.
+For example, CFD trading is not permitted in the largest trading market in the world, the United States of America.
+Due to the Securities and Exchange Commission and legislation like the Dodd Frank Act, American citizens are banned from trading CFD stocks.

-For many people who wish to learn the true aspects of how the markets fundamentally works, stock trading is far superior to trading CFD’s.
+For many people who wish to learn the true aspects of how the markets fundamentally work, stock trading is far superior to trading CFD’s.